How to make hojicha latte

 Roasted Japanese green tea tastes as good with dairy as with vegan milk alternatives.

-My personal favorite milk types to make hojicha latte are whole milk, coconut milk, oat milk and almond milk (I used almond milk for some of the pictures on this post).
+My personal favorite milk types to make hojicha latte are whole milk, coconut milk, oat milk and almond milk (I used homemade almond milk for some of the pictures on this post).

 Hojicha is very mild, so it already tastes good without adding any sweeteners.